-It is impossible to list all possible acts of misconduct that could occur in any employment, and it should therefore be noted that the rules indicated below are not exhaustive and can serve only as a guide.

-1. General Misconduct

-- 1.1 Nonadherence to company policies and procedures - 1.2 Unauthorised absence - 1.3 Poor timekeeping or attendance - 1.4 Unacceptable standard of work and inappropriate attitude or behaviour - 1.5 Refusing to carry out a reasonable request or instruction. - 1.6 Unacceptable standard of personal hygiene or appearance - 1.7 Unauthorised and/or excessive use of Company/client Glens - 1.8 Excessive use of personal mobile phones during working time - 1.9 Breach of health and safety guidelines or practices

-- 1.9 Non reporting of any incident/ accident incurred - 1.10 Non reporting of any type of driving conviction or summons which may lead to conviction - 1.11 Nonadherence to Client rules and regulations.
+Re-Instatement and Re-Engagement Any re-instatement or re-engagement that may take place as a result of appeal against dismissal will take effect from the date of the disciplinary action in question and previous continuous service with the Company will be restored.
+The decision of the appeal is final and will be confirmed in writing Misconduct It is impossible to list all possible acts of misconduct that could occur in any employment, and it should therefore be noted that the rules indicated below are not exhaustive and can serve only as a guide.
+1. General Misconduct 1.1 Nonadherence to company policies and procedures - 1.2 Unauthorised absence - 1.3 Poor timekeeping or attendance 1.4 Unacceptable standard of work and inappropriate attitude or behaviour 1.5 Refusing to carry out a reasonable request or instruction.
+1.6 Unacceptable standard of personal hygiene or appearance 1.7 Unauthorised and/or excessive use of Company/client equipment e.g., phone 1.8 Excessive use of personal mobile phones or devices during working time 1.9 Breach of health and safety guidelines or practices 1.10 Non reporting of any incident/ accident incurred 1.11 Non reporting of any type of driving conviction or summons which may lead to conviction 1.12 Nonadherence to Client rules and regulations.

-2. Gross Misconduct

-There are certain breaches of rules and of established custom and practice, which will render an employee liable to dismissal.
-Some examples of gross misconduct which may result in summary dismissal (i.e. dismissal without notice or pay in lieu of notice) include but are not restricted to:

-- 2.1 Theft or fraud including falsification of records or Company documentation - 2.2 Serious act of insubordination - 2.3 Fighting, physical assault - 2.4Workplace harassment and discrimination - 2.5 Serious negligence involving unacceptable loss, injury or damage to property of the Company, client, employee or the general public - 2.6 Being under the apparent influence of alcohol and/or illegal substances - 2.7 Dealing in or distributing illegal substances - 2.8 Serious breach of Company policies and procedures. - 2.9 Sleeping during working hours - 2.10 Unauthorised access to or disclosure of confidential personal information - or information concerning Glen and its clients - 2.11 Performing, arranging or carrying out any work or activities which could be in competition with, or which adversely affects in any way our business interests - 2.12 Any conduct which may bring the business of Glen into disrepute - 2.13 Selling goods to other employees or clients at work
+2. Gross Misconduct There are certain breaches of rules and of established custom and practice, which will render an employee liable to dismissal.
+Some examples of gross misconduct which may result in summary dismissal (i.e., dismissal without notice or pay in lieu of notice) include but are not restricted to: 2.1 Theft or fraud including falsification of records or Company documentation 2.2 Serious act of insubordination 2.3 Fighting, physical assault 2.4Workplace harassment and discrimination 2.5 Serious negligence involving unacceptable loss, injury, or damage to property of the Company, client, employee, or the general public 2.6 Being under the apparent influence of alcohol and/or illegal substances 2.7 Dealing in or distributing illegal substances 2.8 Serious breach of Company policies and procedures.

-- 2.14 Smoking in Company vehicles and/or non-designated smoking areas - 2.15 Receipt of bribes to affect the placing of business with a supplier of goods and services - 2.16 Willful damage of Company equipment/property, or equipment/ property for which the Company is responsible - 2.16 Serious breach of safety regulations which would endanger life or property - 2.17 Failure to observe Company fire regulations - 2.18 Nonadherence to Company policies and procedures.
+2.9 Sleeping during working hours 2.10 Unauthorised access to or disclosure of confidential personal information or information concerning Glen and its clients 2.11 Performing, arranging, or carrying out any work or activities which could be in competition with, or which adversely affects in any way our business interests 2.12 Any conduct which may bring the business of Glen into disrepute 2.13 Selling goods to other employees or clients at work 2.14 Smoking in Company vehicles and/or non-designated smoking areas 2.15 Receipt of bribes to affect the placing of business with a supplier of goods and services 2.16 Wilful damage of Company equipment/property, or equipment/ property for which the Company is responsible 2.17 Serious breach of safety regulations which would endanger life or property 2.18 Failure to observe Company fire regulations 2.19 Nonadherence to Company policies and procedures.